harshitpatel6/autonomous-multi-agent-news-agency/README.md

 duplicate coverage, has specialized AI agents write and validate each story, and emails a daily digest — with zero human intervention and zero duplicate sends across runs.

+Personal side project — a self-running multi-agent AI pipeline that reads public RSS feeds and emails a daily AI-news digest.
+Not affiliated with any publisher; links back to original sources, no full-article reproduction.

 ## Architecture

 ### Pipeline & platform flow